Possible Bearish Inside Day Candle Pattern Detected for Hologic Inc (NASDAQ:HOLX) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Hologic Inc (NASDAQ:HOLX)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Hologic Inc (NASDAQ:HOLX) based on the price action in the company's shares.
-Today's price range of $40.29 and $40.99 is within yesterday's high and low of the day.
+Yesterday's price range of $40.29 and $40.99 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Hologic Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Hologic, Inc. is a developer, manufacturer, and supplier of premium diagnostic products, medical imaging systems, and surgical products.
 The Company's core business units focus on diagnostics, breast health, GYN surgical, and skeletal health.